Censer (Dhoopakutti)

 Published by Jacob P Varghese on

-The twelve tinklets stands for the 12 apostles and the sound of the tinklets reminds us if the apostolic voice ringing in the Church.
+The twelve tinklets stands for the 12 apostles and the sound of the tinklets reminds us of the apostolic voice ringing in the Church proclaiming the Gospel of Christ based on the teachings of the four Gospel Writers, here represented by the four chains.
 Each chain is made of 72 links representing the 72 apostles, Jesus Christ sent out (Lk.
 10: 1).
 The black coal stands for sinners and fire represents Holy Spirit.
-Just as the coal glows and shines with fire, similarly in the presence of God, the Holy Spirit, the sinner is transformed.
-There is another interpretation that the censer is the Blessed Virgin Mother, the Holy Theotokos and the fire is the blessed divine child.
+Just as the coal glows and shines with fire, similarly in the presence of God, the Holy Spirit, the sinner is transformed and the burning coal of faith.

 Incense is a mix of spices and gums that we burn during services to produce fragrant smoke.
-The incense is the life and prayers of believers, rising as sweet fragrances in the presence of God.
+The incense is the life and the fragrance represented the good works proceeding from Christ, as well as the prayers of believers, rising as sweet fragrances to the presence of God.
+The celebrant offers incense and blesses the censer and blesses the whole Church.
 It also shows the grace of the Holy Trinity Just as the sweet-smelling incense-smoke rises up, so our prayers and praises rise towards heaven (Ps.
 141: 2).
-The Lord had commanded Aaron, through Moses “And he shall take a censer full of burning coals of fire from off the altar before the LORD, and his hands full of sweet incense beaten small, and bring it within the veil” (Leviticus 16:12).

 0 Comments